yiisoft/yii2/framework/UPGRADE.md

 the event.
   - If you overrode the `yii.confirm` function and accessed the `yii` object through `this`, you must access it with global variable `yii` instead.
+* Traversable objects are now formatted as arrays in XML response to support SPL objects and Generators.
+Previous behavior could be turned on by setting `XmlResponseFormatter::$useTraversableAsArray` to `false`.

 Upgrade from Yii 2.0.5
 ----------------------